-New-onset angina of at least class 3 severity in the Canadian Cardiovascular Society (CCS) classification (see Table: Canadian Cardiovascular Society Classification System of Angina Pectoris)
+New-onset angina of at least class 3 severity in the Canadian Cardiovascular Society (CCS) classification (see table )

 Increasing angina, ie, previously diagnosed angina that has become distinctly more frequent, more severe, longer in duration, or lower in threshold (eg, increased by ≥ 1 CCS class or to at least CCS class 3)

-ST-segment elevation MI (STEMI, transmural MI) is myocardial necrosis with ECG changes showing ST-segment elevation that is not quickly reversed by nitroglycerin or showing new left bundle branch block.
-Cardiac markers, troponin I or troponin T, and CK are elevated.
+ST-segment elevation MI Infarct extent (STEMI, transmural MI) is myocardial necrosis with ECG changes showing ST-segment elevation that is not quickly reversed by nitroglycerin or showing new left bundle branch block.
+Troponin I or troponin T and creatine kinase (CK) are elevated.